-Approximately 80% of Antwerp’s Jewish population, which reaches around 15.000, makes a living from the diamond industry.
-More than half the world production of diamonds passes through a few streets near Centraal Station, Antwerp’s Jewish district.
+A large majority of Antwerp’s Jewish population makes a living from the diamond industry.
+Antwerp’s Jewish district is surely one of the world’s main hubs for the production of diamonds.
 The peak of our journey into Antwerp’s Jewish Heritage will be precisely in Pelikaanstraat and the diamond district, also known as “Pelikan”, “Yiddish Town” or Shtetl, a Yiddish term for village or small town, due to the city’s high concentration of Hassidic Jews.

-We’ll make sure you have the chance to try the excellent Blue Lagoon, Benelux’s one and only kosher Chinese restaurant, and that you can stock up on some cakes and pastries at Kleinblatt and Steinmetz.
+Pelikan is studded with kosher eateries: we’ll make sure you try the excellent Blue Lagoon, Benelux’s one and only kosher Chinese restaurant, and that you taste some of the excellent kosher cakes and pastries at Kleinblatt and Steinmetz.

-After leaving the Shtetl, a world where time stands still, we will be ready to dive into Antwerp’s vibrant cobbled lanes, filled with cafés, bars and clubs.
+After leaving Europe’s liveliest Shtetl, a world where time stood still, you will be ready to dive into Antwerp’s vibrant cobbled lanes filled with cafés, bars and clubs.

-We will admire Onze-Lieve-Vrouwekathedraal, Belgium’s finest Gothic cathedral with its elegant, 123m-high spire.
-If you are an art lover, Rubenshuis is must – built as a home and studio for celebrated painter Pieter Paul Rubens, it hosts around a dozen of Rubens’ world-famous canvases and a priceless collection of 17th-century art.
+You will admire Onze-Lieve-Vrouwekathedraal, Belgium’s finest Gothic cathedral with its elegant, 123m-high spire.
+If you are an art lover, Rubenshuis is a must-see: built as a home and studio for the celebrated painter Pieter Paul Rubens, it hosts around a dozen of Rubens’ world famous canvases and an impressive collection of the 17th-century art.

-Works by Rubens can also be found in the Museum Plantin-Moretus, but it's the world's oldest printing press, priceless manuscripts and original type sets that earned this museum its UNESCO World Heritage status.
+Works by Rubens can be found also in the Museum Plantin-Moretus, but the highlights of the collection are the world's oldest printing press, priceless manuscripts and original type sets that earned this museum a Unesco World Heritage status.